-Since 2018, many more airlines have started to use on-board facial recognition technology.
-In the US alone, more than 15 airports have set up face matching systems to help board passengers faster and more safely.
-Trials have taken place at Los Angeles and San Jose airports, among many others.
+Since 2018, many more airlines have started to use onboard facial recognition technology.
+In the US alone, more than 15 airports have set up face-matching systems to help board passengers faster and more safely.
+Trials have occurred at Los Angeles and San Jose airports, among many others.

 The technology is creating a lot of interest in Europe too.

-It found that the introduction of biometrics has also cut the average boarding time.
-The trial was conducted across 15 flights on which 175 passengers volunteered to enroll with their passport or ID card and a selfie-check.
+It found that introducing biometrics has also cut the average boarding time.
+The trial was conducted across 15 flights on which 175 passengers volunteered to enroll with their passport or ID card and a selfie check.

-The live picture was sent to a server and then used to match the passenger when he or she passed in front of the camera at the departure gate.
+The live picture was sent to a server and then used to match the passenger when they passed in front of the camera at the departure gate.

 It took fewer than two seconds.
 With this simple enrolment of their data by smartphone, 98% of passengers were matched successfully and able to board their flight.